Vinay2912-cyber/azurelabwebApp-deployment/readme.md

 This project is a **premium animated static website** developed as part of the **Cloud Computing Lab (Experiment 1.1)**.
 The objective is to demonstrate the creation and deployment of a **Microsoft Azure Web App** using a static HTML, CSS, and JavaScript application.

-The website is responsive, visually modern, and deployed using Azure App Services.
+The website is responsive, visually modern, and deployed .using Azure App Services.

 ---